ULDP-FL: Federated Learning with Across Silo User-Level Differential Privacy: Framework

 \begin{theorem} For any $0 < \delta < 1$ and $\alpha > 1$, given noise multiplier $\sigma$, ULDP-AVG satisfies $(\epsilon=\frac{T\alpha}{2\sigma^2} + \log{((\alpha-1)/\alpha)} - (\log{\delta} + \log{\alpha})/(\alpha-1), \delta)$-ULDP after $T$ rounds. \end{theorem}

-\begin{remark} {\normalfont For further privacy amplification, we introduce user-level sub-sampling, which can make RDP smaller according to sub-sampled amplification theorem \cite{wang2019subsampled}.
+\begin{remark} {\normalfont For further privacy amplification, we introduce user-level sub-sampling, which can make RDP smaller according to sub-sampled amplification theorem (Lemma \ref{lemma:rdp_subsampled}) \cite{wang2019subsampled}.
 User-level sub-sampling must be done globally across silos.
-The sub-sampling can be implemented in the central server by controlling the weight $\mathbf{W}$ for each round, i.e., all of users not sub-sampled are set to 0.
+This sub-sampling can be implemented in the central server by controlling the weight $\mathbf{W}$ for each round, i.e., all users not sub-sampled are set to 0 as shown in Algorithm \ref{alg:avg_w_sampling}.
 This may violate privacy against the server but does not affect the DP when the final model is provided externally as discussed in C.3 of \cite{agarwal2021skellam}.
-We have the detailed algorithm and experimental results to show the effectiveness of user-level sub-sampling in Appendix \ref{appendix:ex_additional}. } \end{remark}
+Our following experimental results demonstrate the effectiveness of user-level sub-sampling. } \end{remark}